 You want to give your kids the best start in life, and are conscientious of their health and emotional well being.
 Making sure they receive proper orthodontic care through Molen Orthodontics, either with braces or other orthodontic treatments, can give your children the amazing gift of a healthy, natural-looking smile.
-When you choose Molen Orthodontics for your child, you can be sure that they will be treated with kindness and dedication as if they were our own children.
+When you choose Molen Orthodontics, you can be sure that your child will be treated with kindness and dedication as if they were our own child.
 And, when it comes to designing a treatment plan for your little ones, you can feel confident they’re in the best possible hands.
 Our orthodontists continually work to learn techniques that allow them to create more natural, wide, and curved smiles for your children.
-In fact, our orthodontists are sought out by other orthodontists and orthodontic associations to teach how to treat patients using many of the cutting-edge techniques our doctors have developed and pioneered.
+In fact, our orthodontists are sought out by other orthodontists and orthodontic associations to teach other orthodontists how to treat patients using many of the cutting-edge techniques our doctors have developed and pioneered.

 When Should your Child First see an Orthodontist?

 The American Association of Orthodontists recommends bringing your child to see us by the age of 7.
 While the odds are that your child will not need treatment or braces at that point, it’s important for us to examine your child’s jaw and palate development, just to make sure that everything is happening as it should.
 By seeing you child early, we will also have more context as we monitor their future growth.
 With this additional context we can more accurately determine if an orthodontic issue is improving or worsening on its own.
 By monitoring your child’s growth, we can often recommend preventative treatment, like expanders or space maintainers, to minimize the development of more serious issues in adolescence or later in life.

 There are a lot of reasons why it’s important to bring your kids in to see the experts at Molen Orthodontics at a young age.
 First of all, we can give your child’s jaw, palate, airway, and teeth a thorough examination, to make sure that everything is growing the way that it should.